walshbr/introduction-to-text-analysis/sentiment-analysis/sentiment-analysis.md

 > What can sentiment analysis like this tell us about the objects that we study?

 As with any form of text analysis, the potential uses range as widely as your imagination.
+One compelling recent use